antvis/G6/docs/manual/middle/elements/nodes/ellipse.en.md

   width: 800,
   height: 600,
   defaultNode: {
-    // shape: 'ellipse',  // The shape has been assigned in the data, we do not have to define it any more
+    // type: 'ellipse',  // The type has been assigned in the data, we do not have to define it any more
     size: [130, 80],
     style: {
       fill: '#bae637',